Shake the hand that shook the world

 Remember the nights she waited and wondered,

-fused to a myth that it had taken its toll.
+fused to a myth that it had taken it’s toll.

 But this Godless man has mended his way,